How to Manage Pests

 Carpenter bees build nests in wood, creating galleries that can weaken structures; however, they rarely cause severe damage.
 People may be frightened by carpenter bees because of their large size, their similarity to bumble bees, and their annoying noise.

-Female carpenter bees bore into sound wood or sometimes into decaying wood to make nests.
+Female carpenter bees bore into sound wood, and sometimes decaying wood, to make nests.
 Nests usually consist of tunnels 1/2 inch in diameter and 6 to 10 inches deep that are partitioned into several chambers, each containing an egg and a supply of food (pollen).
-Carpenter bees may use old tunnels for their nests, which they sometimes enlarge; several bees may use a common entry hole connecting to different tunnels.
+Carpenter bees may use old tunnels for their nests, which they occasionally enlarge; several bees may use a common entry hole connecting to different tunnels.
 Over a period of time, tunnels may extend as far as 10 feet into wood timbers.
 Tunnels are vacated after the brood’s larval and pupal stages complete their development.
 Development from egg to adult may take about 3 months.
-Carpenter bees overwinter as adults, often in old tunnels, and there is only one generation a year.
+New adults emerge in late summer, feed on nectar and pollen and overwinter, often in old tunnels they have provisioned with pollen.
+They emerge in spring to mate, create and provision nests, and lay eggs.
+There is only one generation a year.

-Carpenter bees cause damage to wooden structures by boring into timbers and siding to prepare nests.
+Carpenter bees cause damage to wooden structures by boring into timbers and siding to construct nests.
 The nests weaken structural wood and leave unsightly holes and stains on building surfaces.
 Sound, undecayed wood without paint or bark is usually selected for nests.
 Carpenter bees also frequently attack dead wood on trees or lumber from southern yellow pine, white pine, California redwood, cedar, Douglas fir, cypress, mimosa, mulberry, ash, and pecan trees.
-They avoid most harder woods.
-The presence of carpenter bees around buildings and wooden structures can be annoying or even frightening; however, males cannot sting and females rarely attack.
+They avoid most hardwoods.
+The presence of carpenter bees around buildings and wooden structures can be annoying or even frightening; however, males cannot sting and females sting only when provoked or handled roughly.

 Prevention is the main approach to managing carpenter bees.
-If possible, susceptible exterior parts of a building should be constructed out of hardwoods not normally attacked by the bees for nests.
+If possible, susceptible exterior parts of a building should be constructed out of hardwoods, which are not normally attacked by the bees for nest building.
 On all buildings, fill depressions and cracks in wood surfaces so they are less attractive.
-Paint or varnish exposed surfaces regularly to reduce weathering.
+Paint or varnish exposed surfaces regularly to reduce weathering and attack by bees.
 Fill unoccupied holes with steel wool and caulk to prevent their reuse.
 Wait until after bees have emerged before filling the tunnels.
 Once filled, paint or varnish the repaired surfaces.
 Protect rough areas, such as ends of timbers, with wire screening or metal flashing.

 PDF: To display a PDF document, you may need to use a PDF reader.